 - How to choose your patent attorney

-- How does Baxter IP makes patent costs transparent
+- How Baxter IP makes patent costs transparent

 Patent costs vs. war stories

-One of the best examples of a war story on patent costs that we’ve heard was on Shark Tank 2015 where an inventor claimed to have spent some $700,000 on IP costs prior to any sales of his device.
-This story goes to the crux of most war stories on patent costs, that is – don’t spend money on patents if you are not creating a business (whether a manufacturing or R&D and licensing business) or preparing to sell your patent in parallel to pursuing patent protection.
+One of the best examples of a war story on patent costs that we’ve heard was on Shark Tank 2015, during which an inventor claimed to have spent some $700,000 on IP costs prior to any sales of his device.
+This story goes to the crux of most war stories on patent cost in Australia and overseas, that is – don’t spend money on patents if you are not creating a business (whether a manufacturing or R&D and licensing business) or preparing to sell your patent in parallel to pursuing patent protection.
+If something significant is not happening on the commercial or capital front within 18 months of filing a provisional patent application this is normally an indicator that there is a misconception around patenting.

-The aim of intellectual property is that it creates far more revenue either directly via:
+The aim of intellectual property is to create far more value than its cost of acquisition, either directly via:

 - patent sale; or